GhassanAlKaraan/advanced-structure-app/README.md

 # on-boarding page demo

-A new Flutter project following MVVM architecture.
+A PageView demo in Flutter following the MVVM architecture.